 Head to West Sedona for lunch at Mariposa Latin Grill.
 One of the best restaurants in Sedona, Mariposa Latin Inspired Grill is an upscale restaurant in a gorgeous location.
 Eat outside on the patio and enjoy unobstructed views of Sedona’s Red Rock scenery.

-The entire Soldier’s Pass Trails is 4.2 miles, out and back (it’s possible only to hike part of the trail).
+The entire Soldier’s Pass Trail is 4.2 miles out and back (it’s possible only to hike part of the trail).
 It’s rated as moderate and considered one of the top trails within the Coconino National Forest system.

 If you take the Soldier’s Pass Trail, you’ll quickly get to the Devil’s Kitchen Sinkhole.
 The Seven Sacred Pools are not much further, about 0.5 miles into the trail.
 The Seven Sacred Pools is also an excellent turn-around spot if you are looking for a more leisurely hike.